Canada Is Calling!

 Is Agri-Fresh part of the LMIA program?
 How is it different from MPNP?

-Not yet, but we are working to be a part of it in 2020.
+Not yet, but we are working to be a part of it in 2022.
 The Labour Market Impact Assessment (LMIA) program is similar to the MPNP, just on a federal (all of Canada), rather than provincial (Manitoba) level.
-The MPNP requires you to be working towards becoming a permanent resident, where the LMIA program doesn’t.
+The MPNP requires you to be working towards becoming a permanent resident, whereas the LMIA program doesn’t.

 Why is Agri-Fresh a good fit and a great employer?